 Many people are unaware of the Wild West past of Calgary, unless they have visited Heritage Park.
 We were amazed at what a vast area this was – covering more than 65 acres of ground, displaying the history that was once Calgary.
 We visited fur-trading posts, the ranch, and of course, the historic village.
 This is definitely a place we would return to on a subsequent visit to Calgary.
 The only issue was they were doing some type of construction nearby so you could hear the constant noise of air tools in the background.
 I guess we just came at a bad time.
 Overall though, Heritage Park gets good reviews from both of us.

 Not that we are major art connoisseurs or anything, but we though the Glenbow Museum would be worth our time, and the truth is, it was.
 There is a large collection of military memorabilia, European Art, West African artifacts, and Asian sculptures.
 It was like taking a time-travelling trip through different cultures across the world all in one location.
 We’re especially glad we didn’t drive here since there was a huge mess on the roads.
 All we noticed were some guys using a huge hydraulic jack to try to lift up the back of a large truck for some reason.
-Definitely not something you would find at Floor Jack Shop.
+Definitely not something you would find at Floor Jack Shop your local auto parts store.
 Still not sure what happened there.

 Let’s Talk Food